jimhigson/oboe.js/writing/main/5_Implementation.md

 series of regular expressions[^3] but has slowly evolved into a featureful and efficient implementation[^4].
 The extent of the rewriting was possible because the correct behaviour is well defined by test specifications[^5].
 The JSONPath compiler exposes a single higher-order function.
-This function takes the JSONPath as a String and, proving it is a valid expression, returns a function which tests for matches to the pattern.
+This function takes the JSONPath as a string and, proving it is a valid expression, returns a function which tests for matches to the pattern.
-Both the compiler and the functions that it generates benefit from being stateless.
-The type of the compiler is difficult to express in Javascript but expressed in Haskell syntax would be:
+The type of the compiler is difficult to express in Javascript but expressed as Haskell would be:

 ~~~~ {.haskell}
 String -> Ascent -> JsonPathMatchResult
 ~~~~

-The match result is either a miss or a hit.
-If a hit, the return value will be the node captured by the match.
-If the pattern has an explicitly capturing clause, the node corresponding to that clause is captured.
-Otherwise, it is the node at the head of the ascent.

-Implementation as a function was chosen even though it might have been simpler to create a first-order version as seen in the published JSONPath implementation:
+The match result is either a hit or a miss.
+If a hit, the return value is the node captured by the match.
+Should the pattern have an explicitly capturing clause the node corresponding to that clause is captured, otherwise it is the node at the head of the ascent.
+Implementation as a higher-order function was chosen even though it might have been simpler to create a first-order version as seen in the original JSONPath implementation:

 ~~~~ {.haskell}
 (String, Ascent) -> JsonPathMatchResult
 ~~~~

-If a first-order function were used the pattern string would have to be freshly reinterpreted on each evaluation, repeating computation unnecessarily.
+This version was rejected because the pattern string would have to be freshly reinterpreted on each evaluation, repeating computation unnecessarily.
 Because a pattern is registered once but then evaluated perhaps hundreds of times per JSON file the most pressing performance consideration is for matching to execute quickly.
-The time taken to compile is relatively unimportant.
+The extra time needed to compile a pattern when new application callbacks are registered is relatively insignificant because it is performed much less often.

 The compilation is performed by recursively by examining the left-most side of the string for a JSONPath clause.
 For each clause type there is